started12/AI-Procurement-Automation/README.md

 The objective was never to build an "AI workflow."

 The objective was to build a procurement solution that engineers would actually enjoy using.

 ---

+## 📖 Overview

+Procurement is one of the most repetitive and detail-sensitive operations inside engineering, manufacturing, and industrial companies.
+A single Request for Quotation (RFQ) usually starts a long chain of manual tasks: reading emails, extracting dozens of part numbers, creating spreadsheets, contacting suppliers, tracking replies, comparing quotations, and finally preparing information for engineering or management to make purchasing decisions.

+Although each individual task appears simple, together they consume a significant amount of engineering time while introducing unnecessary opportunities for human error.

+This project was built to eliminate those repetitive operations without sacrificing reliability, transparency, or professionalism.

+Rather than automating isolated actions, the platform automates the **entire procurement lifecycle**, beginning with an incoming RFQ and ending with a professionally generated quotation comparison sheet ready for engineering review.

+The workflow combines AI where flexibility is required, deterministic business logic where reliability is critical, and carefully designed document generation to ensure every interaction reflects the company's professional image.

+Unlike many automation projects that demonstrate technical integrations, this system was designed around **real procurement practices**, using real RFQ structures and real operational workflows to ensure that every engineering decision solves an actual business problem.

+---